A woman lying down receiving a facial treatment, with a technician using a specialized tool on her forehead.

 Why choose Microneedling with Exosomes?

 The microchannels made by the microneedling device hugely enhance the absorption of topical treatments and this is where exosomes come into play.
 Exosomes are tiny, naturally occurring vesicles released by cells that carry signals and nutrients to promote healing, regeneration, and communication between cells.
 When paired with microneedling, exosomes penetrate deep into the skin, boosting the regenerative effects of the treatment.
-This powerful combination amplifies collagen production, reduces inflammation, and speeds up healing, delivering faster and more visible results.

-We only use the highest quality and scientifically backed products so we use ‘Purasomes’ which are an Italian made multi-patented formulation that combines ethically sourced organic bovine colostrum-derived exosomes with growth factors and other biologically active elements.
-Each treatment contains 10 billion exosomes, a blend of 20 potent growth factors, including cytokines and signalling proteins that stimulate cellular activity and collagen production.
-It also has Hyaluronic Acid to provide deep hydration and support skin structure.
-Amino Acids, Vitamins, Coenzymes, Antioxidants and Peptides.
+We only use high quality and scientifically backed products so we use ‘Purasomes’ which are an Italian made multi-patented formulation that combines ethically sourced organic bovine colostrum-derived exosomes with growth factors and other biologically active elements.

 What are the benefits of Microneedling?